speckjs/speckjs/README.md

 /*
 test > sum function
 # sum(1, 2) == 3 (returns the sum of both params)
+# sum(3, 4) == 7 (returns the sum of both params)
 */
 ```

 ### Supported Assertion Types
+These are the assertion types currently supported, and you can extend this list to include others in [`parsing/comment-conversion.js`](https://github.com/speckjs/speckjs/blob/master/parsing/comment-conversion.js).
 ```
 ==   : equal
 ===  : deep equal